jprorama/good-proceedings/papers/jpr-software-defined-hpc/01-paper.md

 We define a basic set of account states like good\_standing, certification\_required, and account\_hold to facilitate operations.
 Only users with an account in good\_standing are allowed to interact with the HPC system via OOD or SSH.
 Other states direct user connections to the account app so they can address any requirements to reestablish their good\_standing state.
-The account\_hold state provides explicit control to support personal over individual user access to HPC resources for service events or other user engagements.
+The account\_hold state provides explicit control to support personnel over individual user access to HPC resources for service events or other user engagements.

 The application routers and account states combine to fully control user interaction with the HPC services provided by RCS.
-The HPC system is only available to authorized users and the HTTPS and SSH application routers ensure connections are only estabilished with the endpoints that can provide services to specific users.
+The HPC system is only available to authorized users and the HTTPS and SSH application routers ensure connections are only established with the endpoints that can provide services to specific users.

 (sdhpc-cicd)=
 ## CICD Pipelines